 UnitedHealthcare HMO products may have a specifically defined provider Network.
 You must receive all routine non-emergent/urgent services through your Network Medical Group identified on your ID card.
 Along with reading this publication, be sure to review your Schedule of Benefits, Provider Directory, Member Identification card, and any benefit materials.
 Your Schedule of Benefits provides the details of your particular Health Plan, including any Co-payments that you may have to pay when using a health care service.
 The Provider Directory has detailed information about your specific network's Network Medical Groups and other Providers, as well as the service area for this network.
-If you need a copy or would like assistance picking your Primary Care Physician, please call our Customer Service department.
-You can also find an online version of the Directory at www.uhc.com/calpers.
+Every Subscriber should receive a Provider Directory.
+If you need a copy or would like assistance picking your PCP, please call our Customer Service department.
+You can also find an online version of the Directory at uhc.com/calpers.
 Together, these documents explain your coverage.

-Not all UnitedHealthcare Network Providers may be part of the defined Network.
-You must select a Primary Care Physician from the assigned network to obtain the group benefits purchased by your employer.
+Not all UnitedHealthcare Network Providers may be part of the defined Network selected by your Employer Group and shown on your ID card.
+You must choose a PCP from the assigned Network to obtain the group benefits purchased by your employer.
+If you need a copy or would like help picking your PCP from the defined Network, please call our Customer Service department.

-For certain Covered Services, a limit is placed on the total amount you pay for Copayments and Deductibles, if applicable, during a calendar or plan year.
-If you reach your Out-of-Pocket Maximums, you may not be required to pay additional Copayments or Deductibles for certain Covered Services.
+For certain Covered Health Care Services, a limit is placed on the total amount you pay for Copayments and Deductibles, if applicable, during a calendar or plan year.
+If you reach your Out-of-Pocket Maximums, you may not be required to pay additional Copayments for certain Covered Health Care Services.

-You can find your Out-of-Pocket Maximums in your Schedule of Benefits.
-If you believe you have met your Out-of-Pocket Maximums, submit all your health care receipts and a letter of explanation to UnitedHealthcare of California, to the address shown below.
-Remember, it is important to send us all health care receipts along with your letter since they confirm that you have reached your annual Out- of-Pocket Maximums.
-What if I still need help?
+You can find your Out-of-Pocket Limit in your Schedule of Benefits.
+If you believe you have met your Out-of-Pocket Limit, submit all your health care receipts and a letter of explanation to UnitedHealthcare of California, to the address shown below.
+It is important to send us all health care receipts along with your letter since they confirm that you have reached your annual Out- of-Pocket limit.